usman317319/IntroToPython/week5/week5.md

     temp[i] = vec1[i] + vec2[i]
 return temp
 ```
+> Enjoyable Task: Can you run these three statements in one single python statement?

 Now the function is completely functional, can be called and passed two vectors to be added.
 ```
 v1 = [7, 6, 9]